-Subparagraph (c) of paragraph 4 provides special attribution rules for purposes of applying the substantive rules of subparagraphs (a) and (b).
-Thus, these rules apply for purposes of determining whether a person meets the requirement in subparagraph (a) that it be engaged in the active conduct of a trade or business and that the item of income is derived in connection with that active trade or business, and for making the comparison required by the "substantiality" requirement in subparagraph (b).
-Subparagraph (c) attributes to a person activities conducted by persons "connected" to such person.
-A person ("X") is connected to another person ("Y") if X possesses 50 percent or more of the beneficial interest in Y (or if Y possesses 50 percent or more of the beneficial interest in X).
-For this purpose, $\tilde{X}$ is connected to a company if X owns shares representing fifty percent or more of the aggregate voting power and value of the company or fifty percent or more of the beneficial equity interest in the company.
-X also is connected to Y if a third person possesses fifty percent or more of the beneficial interest in both X and Y. For this purpose, if X or Y is a company, the threshold relationship with respect to such company or companies is fifty percent or more of the aggregate voting power and value or fifty percent or more of the beneficial equity interest.
-Finally, X is connected to Y if, based upon all the facts and cir-cumstances, X controls Y, Y controls X, or X and Y are controlled by the same person or persons.
+Subparagraph 4(c) provides special attribution rules for purposes of applying the substantive rules of subparagraph 4(a).
+Thus, these rules apply for purposes of determining whether a person meets the requirement in subparagraph 4(a) that it be engaged in the active conduct of a trade or business and that the item of income is derived in connection with that active trade or business.
+Subparagraph 4(c) attributes to a person activities conducted by a partnership in which that person is a partner and activities conducted by persons "connected" to such person.
+A person ("X") is connected to another person ("Y") if X possesses 50 percent or more of the beneficial interest in Y (or if Y possesses 50 percent or more of the beneficial interest in Y (or if Y possesses 50 percent or more of the beneficial interest in Y (or if Y possesses 50 percent or more of the beneficial interest in Y (or if Y possesses 50 percent or more of the beneficial interest in Y (or if Y possesses 50 percent or more of the beneficial interest in Y (or if Y possesses 50 percent or more of the beneficial interest in Y (or if Y possesses 50 percent or more of the beneficial interest in Y (or if Y possesses) and the Y (or if Y possesses) are the Y (or if Y possesses) and the Y (or if Y possesses) are the Y (or if Y possesses) are the Y (or if Y possesses) and Y (or if Y possesses) are the Y (or if Y possesses) are the Y (or if Y possesses) and Y (or if Y possesses) are the Y (or if Y possesses) are eficial interest in X).
+For this purpose, X is connected to a company if X owns shares representing fifty percent or more of the aggregate voting power and value of the company or fifty percent or more of the beneficial equity interest in the company.
+X also is connected to Y if a third person possesses, directly or indirectly, fifty percent or more of the beneficial interest in both X and Y. For this purpose, if X or Y is a company, the threshold relationship with respect to such company or companies is fifty percent or more of the aggregate voting power and value or fifty percent or more of the beneficial equity interest.
+Finally, X is connected to Y if, based upon all the facts and circumstances, X controls Y, Y controls X, or X and Y are controlled by the same person or persons.